+35725368683

 Are Cyprus title deeds to be trusted?

-The system of land registration in Cyprus was established by the British, and it is generally considered to be a success.
-All land is registered, so title deeds are an efficient way to show who owns the land and all the previous dealings and details concerning the land.
+The British established the land registration system in Cyprus, which is generally considered a success.
+All land is registered, so title deeds are an efficient way to show who owns the land and all the previous dealings and details concerning it.
 The short answer, therefore, is yes.

 However, the Department of Lands and Surveys recommends buyers do the following before buying a property: